The Bethe-Ansatz approach to the $\mathcal N=4$ superconformal index at finite rank: Discussion

 In section \ref{sec:SU(2)}, for SU(2), we showed explicitly that the standard solutions (\ref{sol:BAE:N=2:yes}) were sufficient to reproduce full SCI.
 The non-standard solutions, presented in (\ref{NS:low-temp:N=2}), turn out, accidentally, to not contribute to the SCI.

 In the SU(3) case, by going to a particular regime (low temperature regime in section \ref{sec:SU(3):asympt:low}) in the SCI, we showed that the standard solutions are not enough to reproduce the index.
 This is the general state of affairs for $N\ge 3$.
-In the Cardy-like limit, however, it was possible to show, and we conjectured this to be a property for all values of $N\ge 3$, that non-standard BAE solutions including dreaded family of continuous ones contribute exponentially suppressed terms in this limit.
+In the Cardy-like limit, we have shown that non-standard BAE solutions including dreaded family of continuous ones contribute exponentially suppressed terms to the SU(3) index at most.
+This supports the previous numerical investigation of \cite{ArabiArdehali:2019orz}, which implies that for $N\leq4$ the standard solutions determine the Cardy-like asymptotics of the SCI up to exponentially suppressed terms.
+But for $N\geq 5$, the non-standard solutions may also contribute to the Cardy-like asymptotics of the SCI beyond the exponentially suppressed level.
 Furthermore, we also verified, in more details than the recent analysis of \cite{GonzalezLezcano:2020yeb}, that when restricted to the $M$-wing region of fugacities, the basic solution is sufficient to reproduce the index in the Cardy-like limit up to exponentially suppressed contributions of the form ${\cal O}(e^{-1/|\tau|})$.

 One important aspect that we leave for future investigation is how to incorporate the continuous families of solutions into the expression for the BA approach to the SCI.
 One natural challenge is that the BA formula, as currently formulated, assumes that the solutions to the BAE are isolated; this is clearly not the case as shown in this manuscript.
 Another important generalization that needs to be considered is the fact that the holonomies are not all contained within a particular annulus.
 Indeed, in section \ref{sec:SU(3):asympt:low} we showed explicitly that the continuous family of solutions in that case intersects the integration contour, bringing in extra difficulties.
 There is, nevertheless, some guidance on how to generalize the BA approach to the SCI coming from equivariant integration \`a la Atiyah-Bott-Berline-Vergne, as recently discussed in \cite{Cabo-Bizet:2020ewf}.
 We hope to address this issue in the future.